 Barlowe’s Inferno is a book edited by Morpheus in 1998 about a very specific theme explored by Wayne Douglas Barlowe: Hell.
-Inspired by the likes of John Milton or Dante Alighieri, this American painter, born in 1958, searched in the depths of his psyche to reinterpret a subject that has been fascinating the Human race for centuries (which can also be applied to his other well known work: Barlowe’s Guide to Extraterrestrials).
+Inspired by the likes of John Milton or Dante Alighieri, this American painter, born in 1958, searched in the depths of his psyche to reinterpret a subject that has been fascinating the Human race for centuries (which can also be applied to his other well-known work: Barlowe’s Guide to Extraterrestrials).

-In his introduction for the book, Tanith Lee briefly explains why this is a good subject for creativity.
+In his introduction to the book, Tanith Lee briefly explains why this is a good subject for creativity.
 You see, whether you are a believer or not, you certainly have thought about the concept/idea of hell before.
 The fear of the afterlife, and mostly hell, is constant for everyone, even if you deny the slightest chance for it to be true.
-Plus, it exists in basically every culture under many forms, which you can see in his paintings (Egyptians, Victorians, Assyrian or Mayan inspirations).
+Plus, it exists in basically every culture in many forms, which you can see in his paintings (Egyptians, Victorians, Assyrians, or Mayan inspirations).
 One sentence that struck me in this intro was the following: “unwilling yet witnessing.”
 I don’t know if it makes much sense without context, but it means a lot to me.
-Those talented artists – visionaries even – they don’t necessarily look for what they see, they don’t necessarily ask to have those visions, they are not necessarily willing, but they can’t do anything about it, and are therefore witnesses of a new way to see life.
+Those talented artists – visionaries even – don’t necessarily look for what they see, they don’t necessarily ask to have those visions, they are not necessarily willing, but they can’t do anything about it, and are therefore witnesses of a new way to see life.